-- CO 1.
-Understand the basics of the courses Di_erential Geometry of Manifolds, Dynamical System, General relativity and Cosmology and operator theory. - CO 2.
-Think and develop new ideas in these fields Differential Geometry of Manifolds, Dynamical System, General relativity & Cosmology and operator theory. - CO 3.
-Understand the use of these courses in Geometry, science and technology and other fields.
+CO 1.
+Understand the basics of the courses Differential Geometry of Manifolds, Dynamical System, General relativity and Cosmology and operator theory .

+CO 2.
+Think and develop new ideas in these fields Differential Geometry of Manifolds, Dynamical System, General relativity & Cosmology and operator theory.

+CO 3.
+Understand the use of this courses in Geometry, science and technology and other fields of Mathematical Analysis.